wjquigs11/Garmin-NEMA2K-Mast-Rotation-Compensator/ReadMe.md

 Start with the Readme here: https://github.com/randel0/NEMA2K-Mast-Rotation-Compensator I also recommend reading the Hat Labs documentation.
+If you just want to build and go, check out the QuickStart.md doc.
+If you're curious, check the FAQ.md.

 Acknowledgements.
 All of the people below provided support for this project and answered many annoying questions.